simeonreusch/Ampel-alerts/README.md

 - Load bytes (tar, network, ...)
 - Deserialize (avro, bson, json, ...)
-- First shape (instrument specific): morph into `AmpelAlert` or `PhotoAlert` Purpose: having a common format that the `AlertProcessor` and alert filters understand.
+- First shape (instrument specific): morph into `AmpelAlert` or `PhotoAlert` Purpose: having a common format that the `AlertConsumer` and alert filters understand.
 A `PhotoAlert` typically contains two distinct flat sequences, one for photopoints and one for upperlimits.
 The associated object ID, such as the ZTF name, is converted into nummerical ampel IDs.
 This is necessary for all alerts (rejected one as well) since "autocomplete" is based on true Ampel IDs.

 ## Filtering Alert

 Filtering alerts is performed per channel by subclasses of `ampel.abstract.AbsAlertFilter`.
-An `AlertProcessor` instance can handle multiple filters.
+An `AlertConsumer` instance can handle multiple filters.
 Alert filters methods provided by user units are called by the class `FilterBlock`, that handles associated operations (what happens to rejected alerts ? what about auto-complete, etc...)
 `FilterBlock` instances are themselves embedded in `FilterBlocksHandler`